BountyHunterKanden/Kanto-Companion/README.md

 # Kanto Companion Mobile

 An in-game companion that loads directly on top of the game, built for controller and touch play on a smaller screen.
+All screens have been optimized for a smaller display, specifically the Odin 2 Portal.
+The item screen has been majorly overhauled to work with a controller as well as touch controls.
+Instead of relying on keyboard keys for hotkeys, now R2 opens the overlay, X opens the item bag/PC screen, and Y opens the party/box screen.
+There is also an option to enable touch controls that will add two navigation buttons to the screen and add a transparency to the overlay so you can still see the touchpad.

 > **Fan-made; not affiliated with or endorsed by Nintendo / Game Freak / The Pokémon Company.**